Box#

 A factory for constructing a contained

-Intervalusing a slice relative to the start of this one (BoxSliceFactory).Tuple holding the sizes of the intervals ordered
+Intervalusing a slice relative to the start of this one (BoxSliceFactory).The inclusive maximum bounds of the box, ordered

-(y, x)(YX[int]).Tuple holding the starts of the intervals ordered
+(y, x)(YX[int]).Tuple holding the sizes of the intervals, ordered

 int).The y-dimension interval (